 - Household income must be equal to or less than 150% of the area median income or 100% of the median income for the United States, whichever is greater.

-- Homeowner must own and occupy a single family Nevada home (1-4 unit), and it must be their primary residence.
+- Homeowner must own and occupy a single family Nevada home (1-4 unit), condominium or manufactured/mobile home and it must be their primary residence.

 - Eligible financial hardship must have occurred after the purchase of the home and within the timeframe specified above.

-- Properties with 1st priority mortgage secured by a Home Equity Line of Credit (HELOC) are not eligible.
+- Properties with a 1st priority mortgage secured by a Home Equity Line of Credit (HELOC) must be past the drawdown period.